scoulomb/myDNS/2-advanced-bind/1-bind-in-docker-and-kubernetes/3-deploy-named-in-a-pod.md

 ````

 Note it is another source IP!
+First query to google is a recursion.
+Second query is an authoritative answer.

 We will also expose this DNS pod with a service:

 ```shell script
 kubectl expose pod ubuntu-dns --port 53 --protocol=UDP